Doomscrolling: Control seeking

 Obsessively consuming negative news online can additionally be partially attributed to a person's psychological need for control.
-A likely reasoning behind this is that during uncertain times, people are likely to engage in doomscrolling as a way to help them gather information and a sense of mastery over the situation.
-This is done by people to reinforce their belief that staying informed, and in control will provide them with protection from grim situations.
+Research also suggests that doomscrolling can be reinforced by platform features such as endless feeds and algorithmic recommendations, which encourage habitual scanning for timely negative information.
+A likely reason behind this is that during uncertain times, people are likely to engage in doomscrolling as a way to help them gather information and a sense of mastery over the situation.
+This is done by people to reinforce their belief that staying informed will provide them with protection from grim situations.
 A 2022 study found that people who engaged in high levels of problematic news consumption were more likely to have worse mental and physical health.

 Brain anatomy

 Doomscrolling, the compulsion to engross oneself in negative news, may be the result of an evolutionary mechanism where humans are "wired to screen for and anticipate danger".
 By frequently monitoring events surrounding negative headlines, staying informed may grant the feeling of being better prepared; however, prolonged scrolling may also lead to worsened mood and mental health as personal fears are heightened.
 The inferior frontal gyrus (IFG) plays an important role in information processing and integrating new information into beliefs about reality.
 In the IFG, the brain "selectively filters bad news" when presented with new information as it updates beliefs.
 When a person engages in doomscrolling, the brain may feel under threat and shut off its "bad news filter" in response.

 In a study where researchers manipulated the left IFG using transcranial magnetic stimulation (TMS), patients were more likely to incorporate negative information when updating beliefs.
 This suggests that the left IFG may be responsible for inhibiting bad news from altering personal beliefs; when participants were presented with favorable information and received TMS, the brain still updated beliefs in response to the positive news.
 The study also suggests that the brain selectively filters information and updates beliefs in a way that reduces stress and anxiety by processing good news with higher regard (see optimistic bias).
 Increased doomscrolling exposes the brain to greater quantities of unfavorable news and may restrict the brain's ability to embrace good news and discount bad news; this can result in negative emotions that make one feel anxious, depressed, and isolated.